-Torch readers know the story.
 In March 2009, a Bucknell administrator stopped BUCC from distributing “Obama stimulus dollars” expressing opposition to President Barack Obama’s economic policies.
-The administrator also claimed that students need prior permission to distribute “anything from Bibles to other matter” on campus—completely contradicting Bucknell’s public promises of free speech on campus.
+The administrator also claimed that students need prior permission to distribute “anything from Bibles to other matter” on campus.
+This is indeed Bucknell’s policy, and it would be unconstitutional on any public campus.
+It also completely contradicts Bucknell’s public promises of free speech on campus.

 President Bravman has promised FIRE that he is examining this issue, but he has not responded to FIRE’s September 1, 2010, letter.

-Until that day comes, anyone traveling to Bucknell on Route 15—be it for Family Weekend at the beginning of October or Homecoming Weekend at the end of October—will see the truth about Bucknell’s record on free speech on FIRE’s 10’6" x 22’9" billboard.
+Meanwhile, people traveling to Bucknell on Route 15—be it for Family Weekend at the beginning of October or Homecoming Weekend at the end of October—will see the truth about Bucknell’s record on free speech on FIRE’s 10’6″ x 22’9″ billboard.

-Torch readers, meanwhile, can tell Bucknell University that it’s time to respect student free speech by sending a letter to President Bravman today.
+Tell Bucknell University that it’s time to respect student free speech!
+Send a letter to President Bravman today.